colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-5.md

 You're now exporting your core game logic as a module from `src/gameLogic/index.js`.
 You'll now need to fix outdated imports of the `FourInARowGame` class.

-To do this, fix the import statement in `src/index.js` so that you import the `FourInARowGame` class like from the game logic module:
+To do this, fix the import statement in `src/index.js` so that you import the `FourInARowGame` class from the game logic module:

 ```js
 import { FourInARowGame } from "./gameLogic/index.js";